Comprehensive Building Plan

 • Read our Annual Report for more information on your impact.

-Please note: We expect that the building envelope will remain unchanged and there will not be any additions to the building or protruding from the building.
-Minor modifications may be made to entrance sizes improve ADA accessibility.
+Please note: The building envelope will remain unchanged.
+There will not be any structural additions to the building.
+Minor modifications may be made to entrance sizes improve A.D.A. accessibility.
 All work will comply with the best practices for historic development as indicated by the Secretary of the Interior’s Standards for the treatment of historic properties along with all historic preservation standards and requirements in Chicago and the Wicker Park historic district.

 Keep Up-To-Date with Our Progress